paramc77/Local-NMT/README.md

  - Sentence Generation on source side for each of the 99 languages supported by the FB model.
  - Language Identification via the JS-based [langid.py library](https://github.com/saffsd/langid.js).
 Thanks to the developer! :)
  - Inference using trained NMT models from the folder "models" in CTSNMT root.
+ - PORT value to be passed as an `argparse` parameter now.
+Use --port <VALUE> otherwise it defaults to using PORT 5000.
  - Interface cleaning.

 #### 10/03/2022